 Describe your image to video scene

-Write the image to video scene you want, including the moment, location, and camera direction.
+Write the image to video scene you want, in plain words.

 2. 02